jeronangell/Habit-Wars/README.md

     }

 ## Motivation
-The reason I created this program is to help myself and others to get and stay motivated to accomplish there short and long turn goals.
-Far to often the lure of instant gratification out ways the drive to accomplish our goals, and I am hoping this game can help me harness my addictive personality to make my dreams a reality.
+The reason I created this program is to help myself and others to get and stay motivated to accomplish their short and long turn goals.
+Far too often the lure of instant gratification out ways the drive to accomplish our goals, and I am hoping this game can help me harness my addictive personality to make my dreams a reality.

 ## Installation
 Clone my repository than in eclipse create a new Java project and make HabitWarsCode the directory opens the src folder then the start package then start.Java. and hit run.